 There in class, if our zanshin fails – if we get distracted by what we see or hear or by our own thoughts or feelings – the consequences can make a deep impression.
 Sometimes, as in sparring, it immediately gets our attention.
 We learn from it.
 And we don’t let it happen again.

-But as we build presence of mind, continuing spirit becomes natural, easier, and deeper.
-By experiencing first hand the advantages it gives us we persist, deepening our skills, for a lifetime.
+As we build presence of mind, continuing spirit becomes natural, easier and deeper.
+By experiencing first hand the advantages it gives us we persist in training, deepening our skills, for a lifetime.

 Our abilities change over the course of a lifetime, and so do our goals.
 But throughout a life of training, our spirit continues.